 EU students studying in the UK

-The UK may be leaving the EU, but here at Sussex we will always be an international community.
+The UK may have left the EU but Sussex will always be an international community.
 Every year we welcome students from across the EU.
 Our international students make Sussex an interesting and diverse place to study and are a valued part of the Sussex community.
 Find out how you may be affected if you are an EU student and you want to study at Sussex.

 Advice to EU students